We may earn a commission when you click on the affiliate links in this post.

 These Carrot Cake Cookies with Cream Cheese Frosting are a MUST for carrot cake lovers!
 You will love the frosting.
 So many delicious flavors in one little cookie!

 If you are a carrot cake or a cookie fan, you are going to LOVE these carrot cake cookies!
 The cream cheese frosting on the top is so yummy!
 We have made these with raisins and without, and both ways are really good.
-Plus, there’s just something wonderful about taking carrots and making them into cookies!
-Best kind of veggies 🙂
+Plus, there’s just something wonderful about taking carrots and making them into cookies.
+Love getting veggies in when taking a bite of delicious cookie!

 - Shortening